Flangvik/CobaltBus/README.md

 1. Create an Azure Service Bus
 2. Create a Shared access policy (Connection string) that can only Send and Listen
 3. Edit the static connectionString variable in Beacon C# projects to match the "Primary Connection String" value for the Shared access policy created in step 2.
-The same variables need to be updated for the CobaltBus project, but the "Primary Connection String" for the default Shared access policy must be used (Needs the "manage" permission )
+4. The same variables need to be updated for the CobaltBus project, but the "Primary Connection String" for the "RootManageSharedAccessKey" Shared access policy must be used.
+(Needs the "manage" permission)
-4. Setup Cobalt and start en External C2 listener on port 4444, 127.0.0.1 (can be changed by editing the ExternalC2Port ExternalC2Ip vars in the C# project)
+5. Setup Cobalt and start en External C2 listener on port 4444, 127.0.0.1 (can be changed by editing the ExternalC2Port ExternalC2Ip vars in the C# project)

-# Video
+# Demo Video

 [![Demo YouTube video](https://img.youtube.com/vi/yhgsYWskz4E/0.jpg)](https://www.youtube.com/watch?v=yhgsYWskz4E)